 - False alarms from home security alarm systems are occurring at an increasing rate in the County.

 - The County prohibits no more than one false alarm per property.

 - By cutting down on false alarms, we can ensure RCMP are serving where they are needed most.

 - This section of the bylaw does not apply to phone calls made to 911, nor does it apply to alarms installed to keep the elderly or infirm safe in their home.

 - In a fire situation, every second counts and access to water is often the difference in saving a structure and protecting people’s lives.

-- If you own or occupy property adjacent to a fire hydrant, you are responsible to keep it clear of obstructions so it is accessible for firefighters.
+- If you own or occupy property adjacent to a fire hydrant, you are responsible for keeping it clear of obstructions, so it is accessible for firefighters.
 Clear snow from the hydrant.
 Cut weeds or grass around the hydrant to ensure it is visible from the street.